Home Lower Mainland Paintball Facilities

 TIP #2: It’s unlikely you’ll need one, but if you’re a male who plans to paintball often and you’re concerned about your future reproductive potential, consider investing in a protective cup.

 TIP #4: Participants must sign a waiver prior to participating.
-If you bring children that aren’t your own, get their parents or guardians to print waivers from online and sign them in advance.
+If you bring children who aren’t your own, get their parents or guardians to print waivers from online and sign them in advance.

 Other Information